sonic-net/DASH/documentation/general/dash-sai-pipeline-packet-flow.md

 A pipeline can also define its initial matching stages, which will be used for starting processing the packets if no flow is matched.

 > NOTE:
 >
 > DASH-SAI pipeline is a logical concept.
 It doesn't have to be 1 to 1 mapping to a physical ASIC pipeline.
 The underlying implementation can be as simple as a metadata field update with a specific value, when the entry getting matched, e.g., `ENI = Inner Source/Destination MAC`.

 ### 5.4.
 Packet Decap

 If a pipeline is found, before processing the packets, all outer encaps will be decap'ed, and with key information saved in metadata bus, such as encap type, source IP and VNI / GRE Key, exposing the inner most packet going through the pipeline.
 This simplifies the flow matching logic and also allow us to create the reverse flow properly.

 Encap parsing is usually limited by capacity of the parser in the ASIC.
-By this moment, we support only decapping 2 layers of encap at maximum.
+By this moment, we support only decap'ing 2 layers of encap at maximum.

 #### 5.4.1.
 Stateless decap vs stateful decap